AlphaHydroxy/online_cosmetic_store/README.md

-Use the makeup API from https://makeup-api.herokuapp.com Allow users to search by brand/type/category etc Include an online shopping basket users can add items and track total Allow users to view individual products and range of available colours
+Use the makeup API from https://makeup-api.herokuapp.com Allow users to search by brand/type/category etc Include an online shopping basket users can add items and track total (local storage) Allow users to view individual products and range of available colours

 Extensions: